ghani35/Experimental-Robotics-Project-1/README.md

  ![image](https://user-images.githubusercontent.com/91313196/198851409-bc0fba4d-e1bf-4a38-8351-e3df6bbe7b30.png)

- The software architecture is build by five nodes, each node has a specific task to do:
+ The software architecture is build by four nodes, list of parameters and two customized messages, each node has a specific task to do:
  1. user_interface
  2. state_machine
  3. battery_controller
  4. armor
- 5. paramerters
+ * List of paramerters
+ * List of meesages
 ### 1- user_interface
  This node interact with the user in an infinit loop, allows the user to access and modify the onotology by just entring some specific inputs, then this node call the armor server in the appropriate command.
 Also this node publish the state of the map in the topic `/battery_state`.
 It publishes **0** if it is not fully loaded and **1** if it is fully loaded.
    * The required inputs are: